ObjectModules/deploy/Mapping.md

 ##Settlement
 One thing you shall note here is that when you already get to know what is the best food for you then the food is _no more stand as a best food_.
 It is only the one which is founded as the best for you.
 So it is just a food.
 You will eat it normally as usual.
 Nothing special.

 Since the other process is no more required so the whole process will return back the original mapping which number of elements is also _four (4)_.
+In our concept, when four mappings is going to return to four element then we call it as _a settlement_.

 So here all is back to a normal process.
 Just a process of eating the food.
 It will become the same routine just the same as before we put the parameter of _best_ to the food.
-In our concept this we can call as _the settlement_.
 ```
 * Hungry will become an entry point
 * Food is what we need